jrah/teadictionary/content/teas/organic-bancha-japan-tea.md

   contains a pleasant, slightly grassy flavour which is beloved among tea lovers in general.
 guide: >-
-  Pour a cup of 70-80ºc water with one small teaspoon of “Organic Bancha Japan”, and rinse the tea leaves and rest it for 2 minutes.
+  Pour a cup of 70-80ºc water with one small teaspoon, and rinse the tea leaves and rest it for 2 minutes.
 Afterwards, pour another cup of water and just infuse for about 30 seconds.
 color: green
 volume: '10.0'
 carousel_images: